History of Tankless | Tankless Pros Az | Phoenix, Az

 The Fuel Gas And Manufacturing Company

 In the 1880s, Ruud began working for George Westinghouse at the Fuel Gas and Manufacturing Company in Pittsburgh, Pennsylvania.
 Eight years after filing his first US patent, Ruud filed the first of five patents he would assign to Westinghouse's Fuel Gas and Manufacturing company.

 In 1889, Ruud engineered a design for an automatic storage tank-type gas water heater that used a bottom gas heater and temperature-controlled gas valve.
-He later patented the design on Dec.
-30, 1890.
+He later patented the plan on December 30, 1890.
 In October 1890, he expanded on his first water heater design, under the Fuel Gas and Manufacturing Company.

 Ruud Manufacturing Company

 On January 22, 1897, Ruud filed a patent separate from the Fuel Gas and Manufacturing Company for an Automatic Water Heater.
 His new design consisted of a cast-iron shell, enclosing burners, heating surfaces (a coil of copper tubing through which water flows), and thermostat controlling gas valves.
 The object of the design improvement was, "to maintain the supply of water at the desired temperature at all times".